Know Your Rights: Immigration & Students

 Do I have the right to control who sees the student records held by my school?

 GENERALLY YES, but there are exceptions.
-A law called the Family Educational Rights and Privacy Act (also known as “FERPA”) requires that your school ask for your permission before it discloses information in your student record.
-But there are some times when your school can share your student records without your permission, as described more below.
+A federal law called the Family Educational Rights and Privacy Act (also known as “FERPA”) requires that your school ask for your permission before it discloses information in your student record.
+But there are times when your school can share your student records without your permission, as described more below.

 Could my school give my personal information, including my undocumented status, to the federal government without my permission?